miminchandrank/Luxentrix-Ventures---Dashboard/README.md

 ---

+## 📸 Dashboard Preview

+> *(Add images or screenshots from the dashboard in a `screenshots/` folder and embed them here)*

 ---

-## 📸 Dashboard Preview

-*(Add images or screenshots from the dashboard in the `screenshots/` folder and embed them below)*
+## 🙌 Feedback & Contributions

+Have suggestions, ideas, or feedback?
+Feel free to open an issue or connect on [LinkedIn](https://www.linkedin.com/in/miminchandrank).

+---

+## 📄 License

+This project is open-source and available under the [MIT License](LICENSE).

+⭐ _If you found this dashboard insightful, consider giving it a star!_